-- 11.6.1 There are a number of situations that could arise in ACIRs subjected to targeted sampling. - 11.6.2 Where the EA has two additional ACIRs audited triggered by a random sample audit failure the requirements in paragraphs 11.6.2.1 to 11.6.2.7 apply. - 11.6.2.1 If the EA fails one of the two additional audits the Scheme will need to make a judgement as to the appropriate remedial action based on the seriousness and nature of the failure: - a) If the error is due to, eg, an oversight, or a misunderstanding of a software protocol which is easily corrected, and so the error is unlikely to be repeated, the EA shall be informed, and their future work checked to see that they have learnt from the feedback. - b) If the error indicates the EA lacks basic understanding he shall be suspended until the results of suitable training convince the Scheme there is low risk of repetition.

-c) If the error indicates fraudulent practices, the EA shall be suspended pending further investigation.
+- 11.6.1 There are a number of situations that could arise in DECs or Advisory Reports subjected to targeted sampling. - 11.6.2 Where the EA has two additional DECs or Advisory Reports audited triggered by a random sample audit failure the requirements in paragraphs 11.6.2.1 to 11.6.2.7 apply. - 11.6.2.1 If the EA fails one of the two additional audits the Scheme will need to make a judgement as to the appropriate remedial action based on the seriousness and nature of the failure: - a) If the error is due to, eg, an oversight, or a misunderstanding of a software protocol which is easily corrected, and so the error is unlikely to be repeated, the EA shall be informed, and their future work checked to see that they have learnt from the feedback. - b) If the error indicates the EA lacks basic understanding they shall be suspended until the results of suitable training convince the Scheme there is low risk of repetition. - c) If the error indicates fraudulent practices, the EA shall be suspended pending further investigation. - d) If the EA fails both the two additional audits they shall be suspended until the results of suitable training convince the Scheme there is low risk of repetition.

-- d) If the EA fails both the two additional audits they shall be suspended until the results of suitable training convince the Scheme there is low risk of repetition, and for both Level 3 and 4 ACIRs, the EA shall be subject to a witnessed assessment. - 11.6.2.2 DCLG recognises that Schemes need to respond specifically to the circumstances in each case in determining suitable remedial measures and supervision of their implementation. - 11.6.2.3 If an EA passes both the two additional audits they can revert to the random sampling schedule appropriate to their status as either a new or established member as given in Section 4. - 11.6.2.4 The duration of any suspension (applicable in paragraphs 11.6.2.1, 11.6.2.2) and the criteria for reinstatement shall be determined by Schemes based on their assessment of the nature of the error.
+11.6.2.2 DCLG recognises that Schemes need to respond specifically to the circumstances in each case in determining suitable remedial measures and supervision of their implementation.

+- 11.6.2.3 If an EA passes both the two additional audits he can revert to the random sampling schedule appropriate to their status as either a new or established member as given in Section 4. - 11.6.2.4 The duration of any suspension (applicable in paragraphs 11.6.2.1, 11.6.2.2) and the criteria for reinstatement shall be determined by Schemes based on their assessment of the nature of the error.
 A member shall normally be suspended until they complete the activities identified by the Scheme.
-Shortcomings in competence shall be tackled initially by a series of appropriate measures including mandatory training and / or site based checks. - 11.6.2.5 The Scheme shall subject the EA to post-reinstatement targeted sampling to the extent whichever is the greater of: - a) 10% of lodgements for a period of 6 months subject to at least 5 ACIRs being assessed during the period; or - b) An audit of 5 ACIRs within 6 months; or - c) The next 5 ACIRs lodged. - 11.6.2.6 If Schemes may wish to implement an alternative approach to sampling, they shall only do so with the consent of the DCLG Scheme Manager. - 11.6.2.7 Schemes can charge an EA for implementing the higher Level of QA required post suspension in paragraph 11.6.2.5, in line with transparency and reasonableness requirements identified elsewhere in the SOR. - 11.6.3 Where a replacement ACIR itself fails, the EA shall be suspended until the Scheme has assessed the nature of the failure, the likelihood of future ACIRs being assessed by a Scheme audit as a fail, and suitable remedial action has been successfully completed.
-In this instance a regime similar to that described in paragraph 11.6.2.5 would be a satisfactory response.

-11.6.4 Where the EAs "targeted sampling" ACIR audit was triggered by other risk factors and the ACIR is assessed by the Scheme audit as a fail, then the requirements of paragraph 11.8 apply.
+Shortcomings in competence shall be tackled initially by a series of appropriate measures including mandatory training and / or site based checks. - 11.6.2.5 The Scheme shall subject the EA to post-reinstatement targeted sampling to the extent whichever is the greater of: - a) 10% of lodgements for a period of 6 months subject to at least 5 DECs or Advisory Reports being assessed during the period; or - b) An audit of 5 DECs or Advisory Reports within 6 months or - c) The next 5 DECs or Advisory Reports. - 11.6.2.6 If Schemes wish to implement an alternative approach to sampling, they shall only do so with the consent of the DCLG Scheme Manager. - 11.6.2.7 Schemes can charge an EA for implementing the higher Level of QA required post suspension in paragraph 11.6.2.5, in line with transparency and reasonableness requirements identified elsewhere in the SOR. - 11.6.3 Where a replacement DEC and / or Advisory Report itself fails, the EA shall be suspended until the Scheme has assessed the nature of the failure, the likelihood of future DECs or Advisory Reports being defective, and suitable remedial action has been successfully completed.
+In this instance a regime similar to that described in paragraph 11.6.2.5 would be a satisfactory response. - 11.6.4 Where the EAs "targeted sampling" audit was triggered by other risk factors and is assessed as defective, then the requirements of paragraph 11.8 apply.

-11.7 EA Incorrectly Identifies Level of Assessment
+11.7 EA Incorrectly Identifies DEC Benchmark Type